nickgzzjr/Tic-Tac-Toe/README.md

-I just run this with a simple python server on the terminal
+Run this with python on the terminal

 	python -m SimpleHTTPServer